-Blogging is a platform for anyone to have their say and be heard.
-It started in a very personal way as a means of self expression and has gone on to become a kind of web journal of reputed individuals and organizations.
+Blogging is a platform for anyone who wants to be heard.
+It started personally as self-expression and has become a web journal of reputed individuals and organizations.
 Some blogs are just personal diaries of individuals, and others are authoritative and reliable sources of information for the niche they write about.

-At an individual level, blogs are a means to connect with like minded folks, a means of reaching out to help others, to promote your expertise in a particular area or simply to stay connected with a close circle of family and friends.
-At a commercial level, blogs help in advertising and branding reaching out to an internet friendly population.
+At an individual level, blogs are a means to connect with the community, reach out to help others, promote your expertise in a particular area, or stay connected with a close circle of family and friends.
+In addition, blogs help commercially advertise and brand, reaching out to an internet-friendly population.

-WordPress is used as the content management system in many popular and top ranking blogs.
-And you can take a closer look at 25 such blogs here to see WordPress in action.
+WordPress is used as the CMS by over 810 millions websites including many popular and top-ranking blogs.
+And you can take a closer look at 25 popular blogs here to see WordPress in action.

-TechCrunch is a technology news blog that doubles up as a guide for all tech related stuff.
-It keeps you informed on events in tech companies, whether large or small, and carries opinions about and analysis of these companies.
-Whether Yahoo is slashing its workforce or earnings of tech companies or breakthrough advances in technology- this is where you will find the news.
+TechCrunch is a technology news blog that doubles up as a guide for all tech stuff.
+It keeps you up-to-date on events in tech companies, whether large or small.
+The site also carries opinions about and analyses of these companies.
+Whether Yahoo is slashing its workforce or you want to find out about tech companies’ earnings or technological breakthrough advances, this is where you will find the news.
 You can tap data on funding for tech companies and startups here.
-TechCrunch Daily and Weekly Newsletters and interviews with big names in technology can be also be accessed here.
+You can also access TechCrunch Daily and Weekly Newsletters and interviews with big names in technology.

 The blog of Reuters News Agency covers a great deal of ground by way of information.
 There are many geographical editions to this blog.
-Its Alexa ranking at 368 places it right there among the most popular blogs.
-It has a solid reputation as an authoritative news source and is widely followed all over the globe.
-The blog is super filled with highly readable information.
+Its high Alexa rating places it among the most popular blogs.
+It also has a solid reputation as an authoritative news source and is widely followed all over the globe.
+The blog is brimming with highly readable information.

 The Cranky Flier

-The Cranky Flier is the blog of Brett Snyder who has allowed a childhood fascination for air travel to grow into a full fledged blog.
-He keeps close tabs on the trends, events and happenings in the airline industry.
-He has gained a deep insider knowledge of the industry, making this blog a must read for airlines and air travelers.
+The Cranky Flier is the blog of Brett Snyder, who has allowed a childhood fascination for air travel to grow into a full-fledged blog.
+He keeps close tabs on the trends, events, and happenings in the airline industry.
+He has also gained deep insider knowledge of the industry, making his blog a must-read for airlines and air travelers.

-Started originally by Sarah Warn, After Ellen takes a closer look at the feminist LGBT community and how it is represented in the media.
+It was originally started by Sarah Warn, After Ellen takes a closer look at the feminist LGBT community and its representation in the media.
 It gets the name After Ellen as it was started right after Ellen DeGeneres came out on her popular show Ellen.
-It is a one stop forum to fathom the views of lesbian and bisexual women, especially in entertainment.
+It is a one-stop forum to fathom the views of lesbian and bisexual women, especially in entertainment.

 This is the blog to beat all blogs for celebrity gossip.
-Its author Perez Hilton, earlier called Mario Lavandeira, was named the Number One Web Celeb for 2007, 2008 and 2009 by Forbes Magazine.
+Its author, Perez Hilton, earlier called Mario Lavandeira, was named the Number One Web Celeb for 2007, 2008, and 2009 by Forbes Magazine.
 Like it or not, this blog is raking in the greenbacks for Mario.
-For truth or for gossip about your favorite celebrity, you now know where to look.
+You now know where to look for truth or gossip about your favorite celebrity.

-The idea of this blog is so simple, you’ll wonder why it never occurred to anyone before.
-Others have tried it out, but have not been so successful as this 39,899 Alexa ranked blog.
-The blog is only a scroll down of full length photographs of people around the world who have taken a little care to be well dressed.
+The idea of this blog is so simple; you’ll wonder why it never occurred to anyone before.
+This blog is only a scroll down of full-length photographs of people worldwide who have taken a little care to be well dressed.
+Others have tried it out but have not been so successful.
 But they have caught the eye of fashion designer Scott Schuman and have found a place in his ‘street fashion’ blog.

 Spoon and Tamago

-Japanese design in all forms – from fine art to product design is what has caught the fancy of Johnny Strategy.
-It is a favorite read with designers, artists and architects.
+Japanese design in all forms – from fine art to product design – has caught the fancy of Johnny Strategy.
+It is a favorite read with designers, artists, and architects.
 This blog is not simply a place for showcasing design.
-It is much more- it provides a context to the design in terms of its significance, relevance and unique content.
+It is much more; it provides a context to the design regarding its significance, relevance, and unique content.

-This is the blog of the author/publisher of SUCCESS Magazine, Darren Hardy, a success mentor to CEOs.
-He has interviewed a number of highly successful people like Richard Branson, Jack Welch, Elon Musk and Mark Zuckerberg.
-You can read a number of inspirational posts and watch motivational videos on his blog.
+This is the blog of the author/publisher of SUCCESS Magazine, Darren Hardy, who is a successful mentor to CEOs.
+He has interviewed many highly successful people like Richard Branson, Jack Welch, Elon Musk, and Mark Zuckerberg.
+You can read inspirational posts and watch motivational videos on his blog.

 The Positivity Blog

-You can use this blog of Henrik Edberg to make your life more simple, happy and fulfilling.
-He experiments with his own life and shares the tips, tricks and knowledge that he gains from it in his blog.
+You can use Henrik Edberg’s blog to make your life simpler, happy, and fulfilling.
+He experiments with his own life and shares the tips, tricks, and knowledge he gains from it in his blog.
 For Henrik, both he and his blog are a work in progress.
-You will find a load of practical and easy to adopt and follow tips in his blog, that can truly turn you life around.
+You will also find tons of practical and easy-to-adopt and follow tips that can truly turn your life around.

 My Nintendo News

-Nintendo is the world’s largest revenue earning video game company.
-The blog My Nintendo News is updated regularly with the latest news on NX, Wii U and Nintendo 3DS news.
+Nintendo is the world’s largest revenue-earning video game company.
+The blog My Nintendo News has regular updates, with the latest news on the company’s various consoles.

 The Martha Blog

-The Martha Blog is the place where you will find posts by Martha Stewart, an American businesswoman with varied interests in writing, cooking and television.
-Her blog covers wide ranging topics such as recipes, holidays, family, garden, pets and more.
-Her latest offering is a wedding guide book that will help couples plan for their big day.
+The Martha Blog is where you will find posts from Martha Stewart, an American businesswoman with various interests in writing, cooking, and television.
+Her blog covers wide-ranging recipes, holidays, family, gardens, pets, etc. One of her best offerings is a wedding guidebook to help couples plan for their big day.

-The world of WordPress users would be well aware of Matt Mullenweg, the founding developer of WordPress.
-He is an avid speaker, ready to share his thoughts and knowledge at many conferences across the world.
-His blog is filled with many personal thoughts, borrowed quotes and photographs that he likes to take.
-Some videos of his interviews in languages other than English are also posted in the blog.
+The WordPress community would be well aware of Matt Mullenweg, the founding developer of WordPress.
+He is an avid speaker, ready to share his thoughts and knowledge at many conferences worldwide.
+His blog is teeming with many personal thoughts, quotes, and photographs that he likes to take.
+Also, the blog posts some videos of his interviews in languages other than English.

-Windows Blog is the official blog for Windows and devices at Microsoft.
-The latest products available at the Windows Store, the trailer for the latest version of the Tomb Raider Game, an Insider Preview of Windows 10 and much more is shared on their blog page.
-The blog is a window to the happenings at Microsoft and has a robust following among the tech loving crowd.
+Windows Blog is the official blog for Windows and Microsoft devices.
+Their blog page shares the latest products available at the Windows Store, trailers for various games, an Insider Preview of Windows 10, etc. The blog is a window to the happenings at Microsoft and has a robust following among the tech-loving crowd.

 The Mozilla Blog

-The Mozilla Blog is the place to go to for all information, news, updates, opinions and events at Mozilla.
-With detailed articles on Firefox and the additional features constantly added to it, it can help you get the maximum from your Firefox Browser, keep you informed of corporate events or educate you on data privacy issues.
+The Mozilla Blog is the place to go to for all information, news, updates, opinions, and events at Mozilla.
+With informative articles on Firefox and its added features, you can get the maximum from your Firefox Browser, be informed of corporate events, or educate you on data privacy issues.

 Rafael Nadal Fans

-Rafael Nadal is among the top ranking professional tennis players.
-Though not an official site of the player, this is a popular blog filled with information and inspirational quotes from the famous Spaniard.
-The blog follows all his matches and off court action as well.
+Rafael Nadal is among the top-ranking professional tennis players.
+Though not an official player site, this is a popular blog brimming with information and inspirational quotes from the famous Spaniard.
+The blog also follows all his matches and off-court action.

 The Official Rackspace Blog

-The official blog of this America-based managed cloud computing company keeps readers updated on the latest offerings, as well as on the latest news and announcements form the company.
-The posts are neatly arranged with small size images against them and a sidebar that carries the more popular posts.
-Posts are categorized so browsing and finding what you want is easy.
+The official blog of this America-based Cloud computing company keeps readers updated on their latest offerings and the latest news and announcements.
+The posts are neatly arranged with small images against them and a sidebar that carries the more popular posts.
+Posts are also categorized, so browsing and finding what you want is easy.

 The Last Refuge

-The Last Refuge is a blog that follows elections in the United States in particular and politics in general.
-Calling themselves the Conservative Treehouse, the blog undertakes exhaustive research and analysis to bring facts before the readers.
-Their stand on political issues is well established and their predictive analysis is often on the dot.
-The blog is intended to be a substitute for a conversation on a porch among friends.
+The Last Refuge is a blog that follows elections in the United States and politics in general.
+Calling itself the Conservative Treehouse, the blog undertakes exhaustive research and analysis to bring facts before the readers.
+Their stand on political issues is well established, and their predictive analysis is often on the dot.
+The blog is intended to substitute for a conversation on a porch among friends.

 Watts Up With That

-Watts Up With That was started by Anthony Watts, a television meteorologist for 25 years, to present data about climate and weather in a manner that readers can grasp and appreciate.
-He does not merely preach green living, but practices it in his daily life.
-The blog contains original articles on science news from Watts as well as other writers related mostly to weather, technology and climate change.
+Watts Up With That was started by Anthony Watts, a television meteorologist for 25 years, to present data about climate and weather so that readers can grasp and appreciate.
+He does not merely preach green living; he also practices it in his daily life.
+The blog contains original articles on science news from Watts and other writers dealing with weather, technology, and climate change.

 Boing Boing writes about seemingly unimportant stuff.
-But by doing this, it stresses the role of the internet as a global medium that should not be controlled by governments or corporations.
-It acts as the voice of the small blogger, taking up issues that they may find too huge to handle, such as the Homeland security legislation that was introduced post 09/11.
+It acts as the voice of a small blogger, taking up issues they may find too huge to handle, such as the Homeland security legislation that was introduced post 09/11.
+But by doing this, it stresses the role of the Internet as a global medium that governments or corporations should not control.

 Hello Fashion Blog

-Christine Andrew started Hello Fashion in 2011 as a way to reach out to, inspire and advise the everyday woman on fashion.
+Christine Andrew started Hello Fashion in 2011 to reach out to, inspire, and advise everyday woman on fashion.
 You can tap the blog for fashion tips and ideas.

 Official LinkedIn Blog

-LinkedIn is a forum for professionals all over the world to connect and be more successful.
-With an Alexa ranking of 16, it has 400 million members across the world.
-The blog contains a load of information relevant to professionals in their career.
+LinkedIn is a forum for professionals worldwide to connect and be more successful.
+With an Alexa ranking of 16, it has 400 million members worldwide.
+The blog contains information relevant to professionals in their career.
 LinkedIn aims to provide a level playing field for professionals.

 The Change Blog

-The Change Blog is a forum where more than 50000 members share their experiences in dealing with change.
+The Change Blog is a forum where more than 50,000 members share their experiences with change.
 Started by Peter Clemens, it has evolved into a community blog as Peter realized that he was not alone.
 He reached out to many others like him who had gone through bad patches in their lives.
-You can find solace in the more than 800 stories shared in this blog.
+You can find solace in this blog’s more than 800 stories.

-Now that you have seen top quality blogs publishing content via the WordPress Content Management System, any doubts you have about WordPress as the CMS for your blog must have vanished.
-If any doubts remain, feel free to write in about it.
+Now that you have seen top-quality blogs publishing content via the WordPress Content Management System, any doubts about WordPress as the CMS for your blog must have vanished.
+However, if any of it remains, feel free to write about it.